-Any additional issuance of restructuring bonds will be separately secured by distinct collateral pursuant to a new financing order and transaction documents.
 On June 26, 2015, the authority trustees adopted financing orders No. 2 (series 2015), No. 3 (series 2016A) and No. 4 (series 2016B).
-These financing orders allow the issuer to issue restructuring bonds three times by Dec.
-31, 2016.
-All such financing orders are substantively the same, and each permits the issuer to issue, in one or more issuances, new restructuring bonds in an aggregate amount not to exceed \$2.5 billion.
-Upon closing of series 2016B, total issuance is expected to be \$4.1 billion from four transactions.
-Each such financing order also authorizes restructuring bonds that will be secured by a separate restructuring charge that would be created pursuant to that financing order.
+On July 26, 2017, financing order No. 5 was approved, which allowed for the creation of the nonbypassable charge backing the series 2017 issuance.
+These financing orders allow the issuer to issue additional restructuring bonds.
+All such financing orders are substantively the same, and each permits the issuer to issue, in one or more issuances, new restructuring bonds in an aggregate amount not to exceed \$4.5 billion.
+Upon closing of series 2017, total issuance is expected to be \$4.5 billion from sixth series.
+The issuance of the series 2017 will effectively exhaust the ability to issue additional restructuring bonds under the amended Securitization Law.
+Any additional issuances would require legislative action and would be separately secured by distinct collateral pursuant to a new financing order, new transaction documents, including a separate trust indenture.

-The issuer will purchase the 2016B restructuring property from the authority.
+The issuer will purchase the 2017 restructuring property from the authority.
 The proceeds from the sale of the restructuring bonds are being issued to purchase, redeem, repay or defease the refunded debt of the authority.
 The retirement of certain of the authority's outstanding indebtedness is expected to result in savings to customers in LIPA's service area.
-Collateral for the bonds consists primarily of the 2016B restructuring property, which represents the right to impose, charge and collect through the applicable nonbypassable RCs payable by retail electric customers within LIPA's service area.
+Collateral for the bonds consists primarily of the 2017 restructuring property, which represents the right to impose, charge and collect through the applicable nonbypassable RCs payable by retail electric customers within LIPA's service area.

-As detailed in the financing order No. 4, the issuer and LIPA have entered into a servicing agreement that requires the servicer to perform the billing and collections related to the RCs.
+As detailed in the financing order No. 5, the issuer and LIPA have entered into a servicing agreement that requires the servicer to perform the billing and collections related to the RCs.
 LIPA has entered into an operations servicing agreement with Public Service Electric and Gas Co. of Long Island (PSEG-LI), the purpose of which is to provide operating personnel and a to oversee the power supply resources necessary to provide electric service to the service area.
 Since Jan.
 1, 2014, PSEG-LI, a wholly owned subsidiary of Public Service Enterprise Group Incorporated (PSEG), has been responsible for all services related to the T&D system of LIPA.
 LIPA is responsible for calculating and making the necessary true-up adjustments, in accordance with terms of the servicing agreement.